Mario Scaramella: Environmental Crime Prevention Program

-Poisoning
+Litvinenko poisoning

-On 1 November 2006, Scaramella met the Russian former FSB agent and defector Alexander Litvinenko for lunch at Itsu, a sushi restaurant in Piccadilly, London.
+In November 2006, former FSB agent and defector Alexander Litvinenko was assassinated in London.
+On 1 November 2006, Scaramella met Litvinenko for lunch at Itsu, a sushi restaurant in Piccadilly, London.
+On 3 November 2006 Litvinenko was admitted to his local hospital in north London, vomiting and in great pain.
+He had been poisoned with polonium-210, and died later that month.
+It was suspected he had ingested the polonium at the lunch with Scaramella.
 Scaramella stated that he ate nothing and drank only water at the restaurant.
-On 3 November 2006 Litvinenko was admitted to his local hospital in north London, vomiting and in great pain.
-Two weeks later he was taken to University College Hospital, and it was confirmed that he had been exposed to polonium-210, the substance that was thought to have been eaten by Litvinenko at the aforementioned lunch, and which killed him.
+Two weeks later Scaramella was taken to University College Hospital, and it was confirmed that he had been exposed to polonium-210.
 Although Scaramella initially denied having the substance in his body, his lawyer made a statement on the same day saying that they would make no comment until the results of the tests were finalised.
 A room at Ashdown Park Hotel in Sussex, where Scaramella is thought to have stayed whilst in the United Kingdom was sealed off due to possible contamination.
-Some news outlets have speculated that Scaramella may have been Litvinenko's assassin.
+Some news outlets initially speculated Scaramella could have been Litvinenko's assassin, however the assassins were later determined to be Andrey Lugovoy and Dmitry Kovtun.

 On 3 December, Italian senator Paolo Guzzanti was quoted after speaking with Scaramella by phone, saying health officials had told Scaramella the dose of polonium he had received is usually a lethal dose.
 Guzzanti told Reuters: "They also said so far, nobody could ever survive this poison, so it is very unlikely he could.
 But, if he doesn't collapse in three months, there is a kind of hope ...
 They said that every six months ... the radioactivity decreases by half."
 Later news suggested that he had only been exposed to minute traces of polonium.

 Litvinenko's brother Maxim, who lives in Italy, told that Scaramella wanted to use his brother as a source for his research into Italian politicians and their alleged links to the Russian intelligence services.
 According to Maxim, one of the things Litvinenko did for Scaramella was sit down in front of a video camera in early 2006 in Rome.
 Litvinenko said that the video should not be leaked to the press.
 In front of the camera, he went on saying that former FSB deputy chief Anatoly Trofimov warned him in 2000 that he should not move to Italy because Romano Prodi was "one of their men".
 The allegations were rejected by Prodi.
 Litvinenko also said that "Trofimov did not exactly say that Prodi was a KGB agent, because the KGB avoids using that word."
 Maxim said that he was paid €200 in cash to translate on the day Scaramella recorded the video.
 Scaramella paid Litvinenko €500–600 to cover travel expenses.